-How to Apply for Work Permit NSW Essential workers across Melbourne will also need to again carry a permit if they need to travel for work and must have it by 11.59pm on Tuesday.
+How to Apply for Work Permit NSW Essential another name for maintenance workers across Melbourne will also need to again carry a permit if they need to travel for work and must have it by 11.59pm on Tuesday.

 How to Apply for Work Permit NSW